jaydoshi33/Cosmos-ZoneManagementSystem/README.md

 A comprehensive Zone Management System designed for efficient supply chain management and monitoring.
 This project consists of a modern React-based frontend and a Python-based backend API for processing SCM (Supply Chain Management) data.

+This project is funded by the National Science Foundation(NSF), and being developed in collaboration with Syracuse University, Columbia University, Rutgers University, Princeton University and the NOAA.

+## Project UI

 ## Project Structure

 ```